Rheumatoid Arthritis - RA

 Quick Answers for Clinicians

 The symptoms for rheumatoid arthritis (RA) are often nonspecific.
-Therefore, multiple conditions must be considered in the differential diagnosis of RA.
-Some of these conditions are septic arthritis, gout, and systemic autoimmune rheumatic diseases such as systemic lupus erythematosus, mixed connective tissue disease, and Sjögren syndrome.
-Careful evaluation is necessary for proper diagnosis and medical management of these conditions.
+Therefore, multiple conditions of various etiologies must be considered in the differential diagnosis of RA.
+Examples are septic arthritis, gout, and other systemic autoimmune rheumatic diseases such as systemic lupus erythematosus and mixed connective tissue disease.
+Careful evaluation by a specialist is necessary for proper diagnosis and medical management of these conditions.

 What is the significance of autoantibody testing in rheumatoid arthritis?

-Autoantibodies such as rheumatoid factor (RF), anticitrullinated protein antibodies (anti-CCP or ACPA), and anticarbamylated protein antibodies (anti-CarP) are a distinctive feature of rheumatoid arthritis (RA).
-Additionally, their presence tends to precedes the onset of other findings, making them useful tests for RA diagnosis.
+The formation of autoantibodies such as rheumatoid factor (RF), anticitrullinated protein antibodies (ACPA, or anticyclic citrullinated protein antibodies [anti-CCP]), and anticarbamylated protein antibodies (anti-CarP) is a feature of rheumatoid arthritis pathogenesis.
+Additionally, the presence of these autoantibodies tends to precede the onset of other signs and symptoms; thus, testing for autoantibodies is useful for early RA diagnosis.
 Autoantibody testing may also be useful in predicting the severity of disease course. ,

-When is it appropriate to perform pharmacogenetics testing in patients with rheumatoid arthritis?
+When is it appropriate to perform pharmacogenetic testing in patients with rheumatoid arthritis?

-Germline pharmacogenetics testing is appropriate before initiation of treatment with thiopurine prodrugs.
-Thiopurine prodrugs are metabolized and converted into their active state primarily by thiopurine methyltransferase (TPMT) and nudix hydrolase 15 (NUDT15) enzymatic activity in the body.
+Germline pharmacogenetic testing is appropriate before initiation of treatment with thiopurine prodrugs.
+Thiopurine prodrugs are metabolized and converted into their active state primarily by thiopurine methyltransferase (TPMT) and nudix hydrolase 15 (NUDT15) enzymatic activity.
 Therefore, patients who have reduced or no TPMT and/or NUDT15 function may experience hematopoietic toxicity after thiopurine treatment.
 Laboratory testing to detect loss-of-function variants in the TPMT and NUDT15 genes, or to directly determine TPMT enzymatic activity, may be helpful in determining safe, effective dosage of these drugs.
 For more detailed information, including recommended laboratory tests, visit the Pharmacogenetics section or the ARUP Consult Germline Pharmacogenetics topic.

 When is it appropriate to test for response to treatment in patients with rheumatoid arthritis?